 - Please know that it is not by your own might or strength but by the direction, guidance, and grace of GOD ALMIGHTY.
 So seek God, commit your preparation and the exam onto Him and He will see you through.

 - Don’t forget to skim through the PMBOK Guide cover to cover, including the appendix and glossary–it is important.

 - Use the PMP exam content outline.
-This document is not included with the PMBOK Guide, but you can download it from the PMI website.
+This document is not included in the PMBOK Guide, but you can download it from the PMI website.
 It is critical to know the tasks the PM performs in all the domains.

 - Attempt as many mock exams as you can.
 The more you practice, the smaller your knowledge gaps become.

 - Follow Fahad Usmani’s PM study cycle blog.
-It’s insightful and vital for your preparation.
+It’s insightful and vital for your exam preparation.
 It is always my reference point.
 He is readily available to answer your questions anytime, any day!
 Try it for the best results.

 - Also, try to watch the “New elaboration of the processes flow of the PMBOK Guide 6th Edition” by Ricardo Vargas.

 Samuel Ofori Odjelua, PMP, MSC, PMD Pro 2